tharia76/animal_detective/APPLE_PAY_SETUP.md

    - Go to Certificates, Identifiers & Profiles
    - Select your App ID
    - Enable "Apple Pay" capability
-   - Add your merchant ID: `merchant.com.kido.animaldetective`
+   - Add your merchant ID: `merchant.com.metaltorchlabs.pixieplay`

 2. **Create Merchant ID** (if you don't have one):
    - In Apple Developer Portal, go to Certificates, Identifiers & Profiles
    - Select "Identifiers" → "Merchant IDs"
-   - Create new Merchant ID with identifier: `com.kido.animaldetective`
+   - Create new Merchant ID with identifier: `com.metaltorchlabs.pixieplay`
    - Download and install the merchant certificate

 ### 2. Xcode Project Configuration